YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The purpose is not to collect opinions until someone says yes.
 The purpose is to protect your donor area, your hairline, and your future options before anything permanent is done.
 If the proposed line is very low, the second opinion should also check the forehead muscle and hairline lowering boundary.

-A second opinion is worth getting when the proposed plan does not match what you see in the mirror, what another clinic told you, or what your own judgment is warning you about.
+Ask for another surgical review when the proposed plan does not match what you see in the mirror, what another clinic told you, or what your own judgment is warning you about.
 A common example is a large difference in graft numbers.
 One clinic may suggest 2,500 grafts, another may suggest 4,500, and another may promise full coverage in one session.

 When that happens, do not simply choose the clinic that offers the biggest number.
 A higher graft count can sound more complete, but it may also create more risk for the donor area.
 A deeper explanation of why two hair transplant clinics can give different graft numbers can help you judge whether the difference is protective or careless.
+If the disagreement is a weak donor warning against a high graft quote, the donor measurement should come before the decision.

 The other common reason is pressure.
 If the consultation moves quickly from photos to price, date, discount, and deposit without a careful medical discussion, that is not a complete surgical assessment.
 You need to understand the plan before agreeing to the operation.